Why Do Dogs Play?

 Physical and mental wellbeing.

-While they are playing, young puppies are able to exercise their bodies as well as their brains and, therefore, it is an essential part of growing up.
+While engaging in play, puppies are able to exercise their bodies as well as their brains.
+Therefore, it’s an essential part of growing mentally and physically.

-Puppies, or dogs, that don’t play might be feeling unhappy, or unwell.
+Puppies, or dogs, who don’t play might be feeling unhappy, or unwell.
 However, most domestic canines will pursue the pleasure of play throughout their lives.

 My own dog, Floss, will amuse herself for hours with her collection of soft toys.
 (On more than one occasion, I have had a soggy wet toy land in my face, or on top of my coffee mug!).